×

 Treatment for abnormal posturing depends on the underlying cause and severity of the neurological damage.
 Immediate medical intervention is crucial to prevent further brain injury.
 Initial management often includes stabilizing the patient's airway, breathing, and circulation.
 Advanced imaging, such as a CT scan or MRI, may be used to identify the cause of brain injury.
 Treatment may involve reducing intracranial pressure, using medications like diuretics, corticosteroids, or surgical intervention to relieve pressure or remove a hematoma.
 If the posturing is due to a reversible condition, addressing the underlying metabolic or infectious cause is critical.
 Rehabilitation, including physical therapy and occupational therapy, may be necessary for patients who survive with significant neurological deficits to regain function and improve their quality of life.

-- Stroke Intervention Specialist in Khwaja du ko
+- Cognitive Function Specialist in Khwaja du ko

-- Remote Medical Care Expert in Khwaja du ko
+- Law Enforcement Medical Support Expert in Khwaja du ko

-- Heart Transplant Surgery in Khwaja du ko
+- Hematopoietic Stem Cell Transplant Specialist in Khwaja du ko

 - Criminal Psychiatry Specialist in Khwaja du ko